Trade route: Modern road networks

-The advent motor vehicles created a demand for better use of highways.
+The advent of motor vehicles created a demand for better use of highways.
 Roads evolved into two way roads, expressways, freeways and tollways during the modern times.
 Existing roads were developed and highways were designed according to intended use.

 Trucks came into widespread use in the Western World during World War I, and quickly gained reputation as a means of long-distance transportation of goods.
 Modern highways, such as the Trans-Canada Highway, Highway 1 (Australia) and Pan-American Highway allowed transport of goods and services across great distances.
 Automobiles continue to play a crucial role in the economies of the Industrialized countries, resulting in rise of businesses such as motor freight operation and truck transportation.

 The emission rate for cars using highways has been on a decline between 1975 and 1995 due to regulations and the introduction of unleaded petrol.
 This trend is especially notable since there has been a growth in vehicles and vehicle miles traveled by automobiles using these highways.